OPT005: Acute Eye Care 2

-Students are encouraged to use advanced instrumentation to investigate certain causes of acute eye problems and work through case history scenarios which reflect advanced, unusual and mixed examples of acute eye conditions in practice with an emphasis on practical skills training, e.g. foreign body removal.
+Students are encouraged to use advanced instrumentation to investigate certain causes of acute eye problems and work through case history scenarios which reflect advanced, unusual and mixed examples of acute eye conditions in practice with an emphasis on practical skills training, e.g. foreign body removal and binocular vision assessment.

 To acquire knowledge and understanding at an advanced level about: